myhiy/BetterVLR/README.md

   </p>
 </div>

-> The project is obviously still in early development so if you have any ideas or know how to code contributing is very much appreciated
+> The project is obviously still in early development so if you have any ideas, found any bugs or know how to code [contributing](https://github.com/myhiy/BetterVLR#contributing) is very much appreciated

 <!-- ABOUT THE PROJECT -->